Finding Rumor Sources on Random Trees: Model, Problem Statement and Rumor Centrality

-To solve this problem, the notion of rumor centrality was introduced in \cite{ref:rc}.
+To solve the rumor source detection problem, the notion of rumor centrality was introduced in \cite{ref:rc}.
 Rumor centrality is a `graph score' function.
-That is, it takes $G = (V,E)$ as input and assigns a positive number or score to each of the vertices.
+That is, it takes $G = (V,E)$ as input and assigns a non-negative number or score to each of the vertices.
 Then the estimated source is the one with maximal (ties broken uniformly at random) score or rumor centrality.
-The estimated source is called the `rumor center'.
-We start with the precise description of rumor centrality for a tree\footnote{ We shall call an undirected graph a {\em tree}, if it is connected and it does not have any cycles.} graph $G$: the rumor centrality of node $u\in V$ with respect to $G=(V,E)$ is
+The node with maximal rumor centrality is called the `rumor center' (which is also the estimated source) with ties broken uniformly at random.
+We start with the precise description of rumor centrality for a tree\footnote{ We shall call an undirected graph a {\em tree} if it is connected and it does not have any cycles.} graph $G$: the rumor centrality of node $u\in V$ with respect to $G=(V,E)$ is